-Plan, organize and direct day-to-day investigation division activities including witness notification, victim/witness, SART, administration, and investigations; assist in the development of comprehensive systems and procedural manuals in an automated environment.
+Plan, organize, and supervise, through subordinate supervisors and managers, the day-to-day investigation division activities including MDIC, SART, administration, Special Investigation Unit, and investigations; assist in the development of comprehensive systems and procedural manuals in an automated environment.

-Recommend the appointment of personnel; provide or coordinate staff training; work with employees to correct deficiencies; implement discipline procedures; recommend employee terminations.
+Recommend the appointment of personnel; provide or coordinate staff training; conduct performance evaluations; recommend discipline; implement discipline procedures as directed; recommend employee terminations.

-Serve as liaison between investigations and the District Attorney’s office; provide highly technical assistance to the Assistant District Attorney and District Attorney.
+Serve as liaison between investigations and the District Attorney’s Office; provide highly technical assistance to the Chief Assistant District Attorney and District Attorney.

-Respond to and assist in investigations of officer involved shooting, in-custody deaths, or other extraordinary events where assistance from the District Attorney’s office is requested; provide coordination, support, and advise for on-call deputy district attorneys.
+Direct subordinate management and investigations staff in the response to officer involved shootings, in-custody deaths, or other extraordinary events where assistance from the District Attorney’s Office is requested; oversee the coordination of, support, and advise for on-call Deputy District Attorneys.

 Provide investigative services or instructions to the grand jury as required.